Serious Post Dinner Dancing (Page Three)

 (November 17th 2017) Last Updated: 09/11/2019 10:38:AM

-Did You Know? - What sound does a turkey's phone make?
+Did You Know? - What kind of face does a pilgrim make when he's in pain?

 Liz Homes kept us moving all evening